fangyiwei98/HOSNet/README.md

 ## 👀Visualization
-### 👀Ablation visualization on the ISPRS and LoveDA datasets.
+### 👀Visualization on the ISPRS and LoveDA datasets.
 <img src="images/vis.png" alt="图片描述" width="800">

 ### 👀t-SNE visualization of feature representations.